wikimedia/eslint-plugin-no-jquery/docs/rules/no-context-prop.md

 Disallows the [`.context`](https://api.jquery.com/context/) property.

-📋 This rule is enabled in `plugin:no-jquery/deprecated-1.10`.
+📋 This rule is enabled as a warning in `plugin:no-jquery/deprecated-1.10`.

 ## Rule details